danieluliedguevara/FlexStack/doc/logging.md

 logging.basicConfig(level=logging.INFO) #logging.DEBUG for Debug-level logs.
 ```
-This will show logs for all the
+This will show logs for all the components, in a specific level.

 ### File Configuration Logging